omise/omise-flask-example/README.md

 > See the full implementation for more detail.

 We configure the `omise` object by providing the `OMISE_SECRET_KEY` and `OMISE_API_VERSION` we provided at the initial configuration of the app.
-While the API version is not strictly necessary, it is good practice to set this explicitly to ensure consistency of behavior in the future (see our guidelines for [API versioning](https://www.omise.co/api-versioning)).
+While the API version is not strictly necessary, it is good practice to set this explicitly so that we can migrate to a new version in a controlled way (see our guidelines for [API versioning](https://www.omise.co/api-versioning)).
 After this, we can then create a UUID `order_id`.
-This is also not necessary, but will be useful later as an identifier of the transaction.
+This is not required by Omise, but will be useful for you as a customer-facing identifier for the order.

 ```python
 @checkout.route("/charge", methods=["POST"])